 Chris has a Bachelor of Arts degree in Communications from Westfield State College.
 He currently lives in Framingham Massachusetts.

-Kathy is the Director of Information Technology for Polly’s Inc, which operates Polly’s Pies Restaurants and KFCs of Polly’s.
-Her ultimate purpose is to help create efficiency through technology, and implementing new technology to assist with sales increase and company growth.
+Kathy is the Director of Information Technology for Eureka!
+Restaurant Group, with 26 locations throughout the U.S. Her ultimate purpose is to help create efficiency through technology, and implementing new technology to assist with sales increase and company growth.

-Her experience in the restaurant industry is approaching 30 years: in both quick-service, as well as in full-service restaurants.
-12 years in restaurant operations, and 17 years in Restaurant IT.
+Her experience in the restaurant industry has reached over 30 years in both quick-service, as well as in full-service restaurants: 14 years in restaurant operations, and the latter years in Restaurant IT.
 The combination of her operational and technical knowledge definitely helps her accomplish IT projects for restaurants; thinking with both the operators and technologist in mind.

-With the growing needs of the economy and the needs of our restaurant’s guests, Kathy often enjoys learning about and looks forward to implementing new technologies that will benefit us in the restaurant industry.
+With the growing needs of the economy and the needs of our restaurant’s guests, Kathy often enjoys learning and sharing information about Restaurant Technology, and looks forward to implementing new technologies that will benefit us in the restaurant industry.

 Nick Meister is a strong information technology professional with 15 years’ experience, currently serving as the Director of IT for Granite City Brewery.

 Having been born into the restaurant industry through family owned restaurants, Nick has been involved in restaurant operations for almost 25 years.
 He continues to share his passion for the Hospitality industry by using his interests in exploring new technologies and always looking for ways to provide great solutions for the business and to enhance guest experiences.

 Donna Herbel serves as Vice President, Training and Culture Development for Ascent Hospitality Management, which owns and franchises Perkins Restaurant and Bakery and Huddle House restaurant brands.
 Her expertise includes business management, strategic planning, talent management, leadership development, process improvement, instructional design and project management.